meleu/tdd-ruby/ruby-tooling.md

 - RSpec: a feature-rich testing framework that provides a Domain Specific Language for writing tests.
 - **Minitest**: a lightweight testing framework that provides utilities to write your tests using "pure Ruby"

-In this book we're going to use **Minitest**.
-It's the testing framework that comes with the Ruby Standard Library, therefore if you installed Ruby successfully, you already have Minitest.
+In this book we're going to use **Minitest**, for two reasons:

+1. it comes with the Ruby Standard Library.
+2. "it doesn’t reinvent anything that ruby already provides.
+This means you only have to learn ruby to use minitest" - (from [minitest's README](https://github.com/minitest/minitest?tab=readme-ov-file#description-))

 ## Ruby documentation